 Free self-led visits

 Plan a free self-led visit and organise your day to suit your curriculum needs.
-Explore Richmond, consider why the Normans built a castle here, and imagine what life was like during the medieval period.
-Then discover the more recent history of the castle during the First World War, and learn about the conscientious objectors who were imprisoned here, in the newly reinterpreted exhibition.
-To make the most of your visit, download our Teachers' Kit (available from summer 2019), with useful information and learning activity suggestions for before, during and after your trip.
+Explore Richmond Castle, consider why the Normans built here, and imagine what life was like during the medieval period.
+Download our Teachers' Kit for useful information and learning activity suggestions for before, during and after your trip.

 Plan Your Trip